Aetherspace/green-stack-starter-demo/README.md

 Install and/or open the [Expo Go](https://expo.io/client) app on your phone and scan the QR code to test your **Expo SDK 50** app on mobile.

+## Documentation

+All docs for this basic Universal Starter can be found at [universal-base-starter-docs.vercel.app](https://universal-base-starter-docs.vercel.app/)

 ## Alternative Universal App starters

 See [How to choose cross-platform tech](https://dev.to/codinsonn/why-use-react-native-over-flutter-a-recap-57b0) on dev.to for our more detailed list of alternatives.